Mrowa96/react-starter/README.md

 ## Features:

 - Uses React library as a base
-- Enables newest CSS syntax and features via PostCSS with modules
+- Enables SASS support which could be enhanced by PostCSS plugins.
+Autoprefixer plugin is enabled by default.
 - Provides types support via TypeScript
 - Has optimized production build via Terser
 - Has linters which will take care of scripts, styles and formatting mistakes